xavierfoucrier/instacam/DOCUMENTATION.md

 # Instacam documentation
-Here you will find the documentation describing on how to use the module.
+Here you will find the documentation describing how to use the module.

 ## Summary